What does it mean to live BELOW your means?

 Now that you know how much money you bring in, and have a plan for your money, you’re ready to start taking action!
 Check out financial ideas to live below your means!

-1. Spend less money than you make (might be easier said than done)
+1. Spend less money than you make

 This may be straight forward but to live below your means, you need to spend less than you make.
 Sticking to the budget you just created above should help you do this.